scottdmorris/scottdmorris/README.md

 - 👋 Hi, I’m Scott, a current senior and computer science major @OccidentalCollege '22
-- 👀 My biggest interests are Python, Artificial Intelligence, Machine Learning, Data Science, and Game Design.
+- 👀 My biggest interests are Python, Artificial Intelligence & Machine Learning, and Data Analysis.
 - 🌱 I’m currently learning Python and Machine Learning
-- 👨🏽‍💻 Currently looking for full-time software engineering roles!
+- 👨🏽‍💻 Currently looking for full-time software engineering & data science roles!
-- 📫 You can reach me at smorris2@oxy.edu
+- 📫 You can contact me at smorris2@oxy.edu

 <!---
 scottdmorris/scottdmorris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.